Linear Model and Extensions: Homework problems

 where $\hat{V}_{\textsc{ehw}, \perp} $ is the EHW robust covariance matrix from \eqref{eq::hw-ols-withoutres} and $\hat{V}_{\textsc{ehw}, \textup{r}} $ is the EHW robust covariance matrix from \eqref{eq::hw-rols}.

-\paragraph{Minimum normal estimator as restricted OLS} An application of the formula of $\hat{\beta}_\textup{r} $ is the minimum norm estimator for under-determined linear equations.
+\paragraph{Minimum normal OLS estimator as restricted OLS} An application of the formula of $\hat{\beta}_\textup{r} $ is the minimum norm estimator for under-determined linear equations.
 When $X$ has more columns than rows, $Y=X\beta$ can have infinitely many solutions, but we may only be interested in the solution with the minimum norm.
 Assume $p\geq n$ and the rows of $X$ are linearly independent.
-Show that the solution to